mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 - before: Use this for tasks that need to run before init and before command.
 For example, customize the terminal or install global project dependencies.
 - init: Use this for heavy-lifting tasks such as downloading dependencies or compiling source code.
-- command: Use this to start your database or development server.
+- command: Use this to start a database or development server.

 ### Wait for commands to complete